ImtiazKhanDS/notes/Productivity/Habits.md

    6. We likely stick to a habit when our experience is satisfying
    7. Reward the good habit immediately
    8. What is immediately rewarded is repeated
-   9. Track progress to fe successful
+   9. Track progress to fsuccessful